-Mentorship for a Digital Hackathon is much similar to it might look in an in-person hackathon.
-People are still interested in spending time learning about new projects and meeting new people as much as they were in having fun during the hackathon!
+People are interested in spending time learning about new projects and meeting new people as much as they are in having fun during the hackathon!
 Here are a few things you can do to organize the whole process

-Recruiting mentors for digital events is very similar to how you did it in the past with a form.
-To encourage mentors to help out at the event, spend some time thinking about ways to bring value to the mentors, such as providing certificates or giving them more tutoring/teaching opportunities.
-Additionally, we recommend reaching out to existing tutors or teaching assistants to mentor because they already find the value out of mentoring and teaching others. **Since you aren’t asking anyone to travel, you can recruit mentors from all over.
+To encourage mentors to help out at the event, spend some time thinking about ways to bring value to the mentors.
+We recommend reaching out to existing tutors or teaching assistants to mentor because they already find the value out of mentoring and teaching others.
 Invite alumni from your school, industry professionals, and your professors to join during shifts throughout the event.

-To facilitate the process, set up a webpage mentioning a mentor's responsibilities and the perks they might be getting by getting enrolled as a mentor for your hackathon.
+To facilitate the process, set up a webpage mentioning a mentor's responsibilities as a mentor for your hackathon.
 Set up a form to get the interested people to register, asking them to pick a timeslot to help facilitate mentorship.

 Mentorship is one of the key ways your hackers can get the help they need and be the difference between them finishing a project or not.

-Managing mentors during the day-of means taking advantage of your chat platform.
+Managing mentors during the day-of means can be enhanced by taking advantage of your chat platform.
 To make a smooth process for everyone, we recommend to set up the following

-As often as possible, encourage mentors to hop on voice and/or video chats with the hackers seeking help.
+As often as possible, encourage mentors to hop on voice and/or video chats with the hackers seeking help, or for In-Person events go to the hacking space where the team is.

-Have organisers be active on chat and see if some hackers have problems, connecting them to mentors accordingly
+- Have organizers be active on chat and see if some hackers have problems, connecting them to mentors accordingly